Skip to main content Skip to accessibility

 Where to go

-If you are not sure where to go when you arrive, ask at the main reception desk.
+If you’re not sure where to go when you arrive for your appointment, ask at the main reception.

 Cancelling your appointment

-Call the number on your appointment letter as soon as possible to cancel.
-This allows us to rearrange your appointment and give your original appointment to someone else.
+If you need to cancel, call the number on your appointment letter as soon as possible.
+This helps us rearrange your appointment and offer your original slot to someone else.

 Disabled access